litmuschaos/litmus-docs/website/docs/user-guides/observe-workflow.md

 ---

-The user can analyze a workflow using two methods:
+you can analyze a workflow using two methods:

 ## Visualize the workflow run graph

-After scheduling a workflow, the user can click on the **Show the workflow** option or click on the wor to see the real-time graph of the workflow.
+After scheduling a workflow, you can click on the **Show the workflow** option or click on the workflow name to see the real-time graph of the workflow.

 <figure>
 <img src={require('../assets/user-guides/injecting-fault/observe-workflow/running-workflow.png').default} alt="Workflow Runs Graph of Podtato Head workflow" />